ClueLang/Clue/README.md

 ```

 ### `fn`
-The `fn` keyword can be used instead of the rather lengthy `function` keyword
+The `fn` keyword can be used instead of the rather lengthy `function` keyword.

 `fn` is especially useful when passing functions as arguments:
 ```
 bar(fn() {/*code*/});